fairlearn/fairlearn/README.md

 ## Overview of Fairlearn

+The Fairlearn package has two components:

+- A _dashboard_ for assessing which groups are negatively impacted by a model, and for comparing multiple models in terms of various fairness and accuracy metrics.

+- _Algorithms_ for mitigating unfairness in a variety of AI tasks and along a variety of fairness definitions.

+### Fairlearn algorithms

-The `fairlearn` package contains the following algorithms for mitigatingunfairness in binary classification and regression:
+Fairlearn contains the following algorithms for mitigating unfairness in binary classification and regression:

 | algorithm | description | classification/regression | sensitive features | supported fairness definitions |
 | --- | --- | --- | --- | --- |